jorditg/jorditg.github.io/_posts/2018-02-20-probabistic-model-estimation.md

 In this blog intro I want to write some notes about the paper [f-GAN: Training Generative Neural Samplers using Variational Divergence Minimization](https://papers.nips.cc/paper/6066-f-gan-training-generative-neural-samplers-using-variational-divergence-minimization.pdf) and the fantastic presentation of the [NIPS 2016 Workshop on Adversarial Training](https://www.youtube.com/watch?v=kQ1eEXgGsCU) that I had the great honor to attend in person on December 2016.

 A **probabilistic model** is a formalized representation of an event or a phenomenon in a way that instead of giving a unique answer for an event as a deterministic model does, it gives as a solution a probability distribution.
-It is used to modelize stochastic processes where the events doesn't have a deterministic solution.
-This models are used to mimic as uch as possible the behaviour of real world probability distributions.
+It is used to modelize stochastic processes where the events don't have a deterministic solution.
+This models are used to mimic as much as possible the behaviour of real world probability distributions.

 Real world probability distributions can be approximated with real data adquisition of the event or phenomena that we are studying.
 As we don't now, if they exist, what are the principles that rule the world, we can only approximate the true dstributions collecting samples from the environment and modellizing models to mimic its behaviour.

 # Estimation of probabilistic models

 Having a real distribution $$ Q $$, we can use a parametric model $$ P $$ to approximate $$ Q $$.
-For measuring how far is our model from correctly predicting the true distribution, we need a measure of the difference between the results reported by the model and the vaues of the true dstribution.
+For measuring how far is our model from correctly predicting the true distribution, we need a measure of the difference between the results reported by the model and the vaues of the true distribution.
 Firstly, as both models are stochastic, they don't report a unique value for each input but a probability distribution.
 We have to define a way of comparing probability distributions.
 One way of doing this is making an abstraction of the term distance and broaden its scope defining the so called **distance between probability distributions**.
 Secondly, we can do some assumptions on $$ P $$ to ease the process of approximation, i.e., that $$ P $$ has a tractable sampling, in order to compare the samples of our model with the true samples; that $$ P $$ has a tractable parameter gradient with respect to sample, in order to allow the usage of optimization techniques for learning; and finally that $$ P $$ had a tractable likelihood function, that is that for every instance of the class you can calculate the log-likelihood point-wise.

 # Probabilistic models